makakken/roseguarden/backend/README.md

 ```
 You should see now `(.venv)` at the very beginning of your terminal line.

+#### Windows
+⚠️ At the moment (20.12.2020) it is not possible to run the roseguarden backend with native python directly on Windows, because some python packages like [bcrypt](https://pypi.org/project/bcrypt/) can not be installed on Windows.

+But you can install it in a WSL2 distribution or you use anaconda to realise a virtual environment.

 ###  Install required packages
 To install all dependencies run
 ```